microsoft/ODBC-Specification/ODBC 4.0.md

      -   `USER_DEFINED_TYPE_SCHEMA`
   - ParameterValuePtr is set to a 32bit value identifying the parameter (passed back to the app from SQLParamData when data is needed for this parameter)
   -   `StrLen_or_IndPtr` is set to a buffer containing `SQL_DATA_AT_EXEC`
-2. App calls SQLPrepare/SQLExecute or SQLExecDirect
+2. The application calls SQLExecute or SQLExecDirect
     -   Driver returns `SQL_NEED_DATA`.
-3. App calls SQLParamData to find out which param the driver is asking about.
+3. The application calls SQLParamData to find out which param the driver is asking about.
     -   Driver returns `SQL_NEED_DATA` and passes back value from ParameterValuePtr.
 4. To specify a null or a default parameter value, the application calls SQLPutData with `str_len_or_ind` set to `SQL_NULL_DATA` or `SQL_DEFAULT_PARAM`, respectively, followed by SQLParamData to progress to the next parameter.
-5. For a non-null structured parameter, the app calls SQLGetNestedHandle for the specified parameter
+5. For a non-null structured parameter, the application calls SQLGetNestedHandle for the specified parameter
     -   Driver returns a nested statement handle
-6. App calls SQLBindParameter/SQLSetDescField to bind the nested parameters as named parameters.
+6. The application calls SQLBindParameter/SQLSetDescField to bind the nested parameters as named parameters.
     -   Individual property names are specified by setting the `SQL_DESC_NAME` attribute in the Implementation Parameter Descriptor (Driver sets `SQL_DESC_UNNAMED` to `SQL_NAMED`)
-7. App sets the appropriate values in the buffer and calls SQLExecute on the nested handle to send the row
+7. The application sets the appropriate values in the buffer and calls SQLExecute on the nested handle to send the row
     -   Driver returns `SQL_NEED_DATA` if there are any data-at-execute parameters on the nested handle
-8. App calls SQLParamData to indicate it has sent all of the data for the parameter
+8. The application calls SQLParamData to indicate it has sent all of the data for the parameter
     -   If the parameter is a structured- or collection-valued parameter whose value was set through a nested statement handle, calling SQLParamData implicitly frees that handle
     -   Driver returns `SQL_NEED_DATA` if there are any remaining data-at-execute parameters.